-Assessments allow the pupil to show what they know, understand and can do, as well as to identify any learning difficulties.
-Where necessary, pupils will be referred to the SENCO for diagnostic testing to construct a profile of the child's strengths and weaknesses.
+Assessments allow the pupil to show what he or she knows, understands and can do, as well as to identify any learning difficulties.
+Where necessary, pupils will be referred to the SENDCo for diagnostic testing to construct a profile of the child's strengths and weaknesses.

 The Assessments are as follows:

+Phonics Screening in conjunction with Read Write inc assessments High frequency word testing

+Reading Age and Standardised Score as shown in the Accelerated Reading programme Spelling age and Standardised Score as shown in the Accelerated Reading programme Key Maths Objectives

+Dyslexia screening Test

+British Picture Vocabulary Scale

-Phonics Screening High frequency word testing Reading Age and Standardised Score Spelling age and Standardised Score Key Maths Objectives Dyslexia testing The progress of children with special educational needs will be reviewed through formative and summative assessments as outlined in the Code of Practice.
+The continuing progress of children with special educational needs will be reviewed through formative and summative assessments as outlined in the Code of Practice.
 IEP reviews will be held termly.
-Additionally, the progress of children with a Statement of Special Educational Needs or an Education Health Care Plan will be reviewed annually, as required by legislation.
+Additionally, the progress of children with an Education Health Care Plan will be reviewed annually, as required by legislation.

 Detailed records will be kept of the pupils receiving extra teaching support.

 These will include:

-- Informal reading records
+- ♦ Informal reading records

-- Phonic checklists
+- ♦ Phonic checklists

-- Precision teaching ...tracking of High Frequency words learnt and Maths objectives

-- Reading Age and Spelling Age
+- ♦ Reading Age and Spelling Age

-- Key Maths Objectives
+- ♦ Key Maths Objectives

-- Termly tracking of NC Levels
+- ◆ Termly tracking of teacher assessment levels

-If progress is still not achieved despite intervention from the school and outside agencies, the child may be assessed with a view to receiving a new Education and Health Care plan.
+If progress is still not achieved despite intervention from the school and outside agencies, the child may be assessed with a view to receiving a new Education and Health Care Plan.
 Parents, children and all staff working with the child help in the creation of this assessment information and the process should take a minimum of 20 weeks.
+The Education and Health Care Plans will be reviewed annually and measurable outcomes will be put in place for the following year.